sguisasola/sguisasola.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I’m Santiago.
 I received my PhD in Mathematical Behavioral Sciences from the University of California, Irvine.

 I have been actively involved in undergraduate education since my graduate studies and have worked with the education team at the <a href="https://santafe.edu">Santa Fe Institute</a> on online and in-person programs since 2018.

 My research is on creativity, collaboration, and coordination within multi-agent systems.
 I've worked on the theoretical aspects of this investigation using game theory.
 Through musical improvisations conducted on networks, I aimed to isolate and understand the effects of information flow on these fundamental aspects.
 Additionally, I've documented a method for interactive media, providing a platform for further experimentation in this intriguing area of work.

+For more details, please see my <a href="../assets/pdf/guisasola_cv.pdf">CV</a>.